namolnad/danloman-dot-com/_drafts/use-a-gatekeeper-to-manage-control-flow.md

 }
 ```

-This methodology—one I've used many times—is plenty effective, but has always felt a bit cumbersome and potentially error prone as there are several areas where you need to toggle the `isLoading` boolean and thusly there are several opportunities to forget to do so.
+This methodology—one I've used many times—is plenty effective, but has always felt slightly cumbersome and potentially error prone as there are several areas where you need to toggle the `isLoading` boolean and—as such—there are several opportunities to forget to do so.
 I've long been considering a `propertyWrapper` to encapsulate and streamline this logic, but I struggled to come up with naming and ergonomics which felt like an improvement over the existing solution.

 After a bit of brainstorming, I initially wanted to relate this concept to a mutex.
 However with the help of a colleague, I decided that overloading the mutex name wasn't the right decision.
 Following some further ideation, I came upon the `Gatekeeper` concept.
 Essentially, we can imagine there is a human gatekeeper who only allows passage if you haven't already entered, and with whom we must check if we are able to "pass".
 After toying around with this a bit, I decided there wasn't a need for a propertyWrapper and that a simple struct should suffice.